 I offer shorter term therapy using both motivational interviewing and cognitive behaviour therapy for substance use and mental health struggles where our sessions would be very much based on identifying and managing difficult thoughts, feelings and behaviour, harm reduction and relapse prevention with compassion and care.

-I also provide longer term holistic psychodynamic and counselling therapy for deeper distress related to relationships, anxiety, stress, anger, work problems, feelings of isolation and depression, and maybe bigger or more longstanding issues with using drugs ad alcohol, especially within the current climate.
-Many of us are facing anxiety, fear and uncertainty about what the future may hold following COVID and the relaxation or increase in restrictions of the lockdown.
+I also provide longer term holistic psychodynamic and counselling therapy for deeper distress related to relationships, anxiety, stress, anger, work problems, feelings of isolation and depression, and maybe bigger or more longstanding issues with using substances, especially within the current climate.
+Many of us are facing anxiety, fear and uncertainty about what the future may hold following COVID and the relaxation or increase in restrictions of the lockdown and Tier system.

 These are very unusual times, and I am happy to provide a space to discuss these.
 I continue to work both in the NHS and in private practice in Essex, as well as across the UK online.
 Many people have also found that their support network has reduced during lockdown, that they are feeling trapped within their own home, being furloughed, being forced from working from home to back into working onsite and having to commute when they may understandably not feel comfortable.

 I've noticed that many of my clients are using alcohol, drugs, prescription medication, online shopping, gaming and gambling as ways of coping with this.
-I offer a non-judgemental open space, currently only online, but am open to face to face working again in the future as long as all the government recommendations are adhered to to keep us both safe, to talk about this.
+I offer a non-judgemental open space, currently only online, but am open to face to face working again in the future as long as all the government recommendations are adhered to to keep us both safe.
 There are things we can change and things we can't.
 We are all struggling, and that's ok.

 Training, qualifications & experience

 UK wide expert in substance use and mental health including new psychoactive drugs like spice.
 Multiple NHS Leadership Programmes, plus multiple CBT, psychodynamic and motivational trainings.
-I still work in the NHS as a Senior Clinical Psychologist and have done for the last 17 years but am often disappointed by what the NHS can offer or are currently funded for, and at what other services are seemingly able to provide, their availability and their quality.
+I still work in the NHS as a Senior Clinical Psychologist with young people and have done for the last 17 years.
+Sometimes though I am often disappointed by what the NHS can offer or are currently able to and funded for, and at what other services are seemingly able to provide, their availability and their quality.
 My way of working in my own private practice always tallies up with my clients goals as opposed to the NHS targets, and I would much rather work with yours.

 I am a Member of the Health and Care Professions Council (HCPC) and the British Psychological Society, Division of Clinical Psychology.
 I am also an Associate Fellow of the BPS which is a good indicator of the level of my professional skills and experience and I adhere to and am accountable for all their strict standards of professional behaviour.